 How to Optimize Network Performance

-If you don’t invest in network performance monitoring and diagnostics solutions that are informed by relevant metrics, you may miss out on valuable business opportunities.
+If you don’t invest in network monitoring and diagnostics solutions that are informed by relevant metrics, you may miss out on valuable business opportunities.
 It can be hard to conceptualize just how much a lost opportunity can cost because losses like this are not always easily quantified.
 However, when enough of those losses start to add up, the problem becomes very clear.

 Suppose your customer-facing website is slow because of poor network performance.
 Potential customers lose patience with the site and decide not to buy your products or services.
 Or, perhaps you’re looking to move into a different market.
 If your network can’t handle the demands, such a shift would place on it, your efforts will be in vain.